What is a Trustee

 California Trust Law and Trustee Duties

-California laws place duties on every trustee.
+California laws place duties on every Trustee and co-trustee.
 The co-trustee should carry out the terms of the trust document and stay within the boundaries of California law.
 The co-trustee typically cannot act independently in California.
 The scope and application of trustee responsibilities and obligations depend on the Trust and the beneficiaries’ overall situation.
 Legal advice can support the trust administration and provide valuable assistance at every stage.

 Many situations suggest the need for advice from an experienced trust attorney.
 They include the need to defend the legal interest of the Trust, avoid losses, and manage assets located outside of the state of California.
 Expert legal help can support a successful administration and avoid time-consuming issues.

 Powers of a Trustee

 The trust document is a relatively simple arrangement.
-A person called a grantor creates the Trust by a legal document.
-The terms place assets under the control of the Trust.
-The trustee manages the Trust.
-Usually, the first or original trustee is the grantor.
+A person called a grantor creates living trusts via an estate planning process.
+The terms place assets under the control of the living trusts.
+Once the grantor passes, living trusts become an irrevocable trust.
+The Trustee manages the irrevocable Trust.
+Usually, the first or original Trustee is the grantor.

 The Trust estate plans give the following: